tunglambg131003/data_visualization_project_1/proposal.md

   - `primary_genre` (categorical)

 #### **New Variables to be Created**
 - `avg_feature_by_genre` – Average feature values within each genre.
+- `danceability_viral_index` – Danceability correlation with viral trends.

 #### **External Data to be Merged**
-- Genre classification from external sources if not present in the dataset.
+- Genre classification from external sources if not present in the dataset (if they are available).

 ## **5. Expected Insights**
 - Identification of key musical attributes that consistently define chart-topping hits.